 I finished the chicken with a lemon cream sauce and simply sided it with some cooked broccoli.
 Dinner was ready in less than 45 minutes…thank you very much.

-I used my smaller Le Creuset Cast-Iron 3-1/2-Quart Oval Dutch Oven, my favorite piece in my kitchen.
-Don’t know how I lived without it all of these years. 🙂
+I used my smaller 2.75 qt.
+Le Creuset Dutch Oven, my favorite piece in my kitchen.
+Don’t know how I lived without it all of these years. 🙂 I’ve provided an affiliate link for your convenience.
+I am a member of the Amazon Affiliate program and earn a small commission at no extra fee to you.

 Pan Fried Boneless Skinless Chicken Thighs with Lemon Cream Sauce